-You would’t give Person B $1m of your hard earned cash and you wouldn’t tell them they aren’t AAA.
-So why would you think an investor would?
+You wouldn’t give person B $1m of your hard earned cash and you wouldn’t tell them they aren’t AAA.
+So why would you think an investor wouldin a pitch process?

 There is no upside in VCs being overly honest about a founder or startups’ shortcomings unless that is their brand, they comprehend the logic (my logic) and actually care about founders.